-Either dilute the specimen to the required concentration to perform the Limits (pass/fail) test (1) or perform the Quantitative assay by testing a series of concentrations (examples of the two types of tests are given in "Results and Interpretation").
-Dilutions may be made in dilution tubes and the test volume transferred to the reaction tubes, or dilutions may be made directly in the reaction tubes to leave the test volume, 0.1 mL, in each tube.
-The dilution tested for the Limits test is determined from the sensitivity of the Pyrotell and the endotoxin limit for the specimen.
-Refer to "Limitations of Procedure" for explanation and calculation of Maximum Valid Dilution (MVD).
+Either dilute the specimen to the required concentration to perform the Limits (pass/fail) test (1) or perform the Quantitative assay (1) by testing a series of concentrations (examples of the two types of tests are given in "Results and Interpretation").
+Dilutions should be made in dilution tubes and the test volume of 0.2 mL transferred to the STVs.
+The dilution tested for the Limits Test is determined from the sensitivity of the Pyrotell[®] and the endotoxin limit for the specimen.
+Refer to "Limitations of Procedure".